Gunnydelight/documentation-theme-jekyll/pages/wow-shuffles/bc-shuffle/primal-might-shuffle.md

 ```

 ## Tips and Tricks
-When doing this farms, be aware of:
+When doing this shuffle, be aware of the following:

 * No **Cooldown** #Enjoy
 * Be a [Transmute Master](https://www.wowhead.com/quest=29482/transmutation-master).
 This will allow you to proc extra Primal Mights